IS

 Israeli Craft Beer

 The craft beer scene has exploded in Israel since 2010, with microbreweries throughout the country creating distinctive beers that often incorporate local ingredients like date honey, pomegranates, or native herbs.
-Tel Aviv has numerous beer bars showcasing these local creations alongside international offerings.
+Tel Aviv and Jerusalem have numerous beer bars showcasing these local creations alongside international offerings.
+2025 sees continued expansion with new breweries opening.

 beer4.5-7%